-His ribs would have been more than tickled by Vermaelen's robust early challenge but chanelled his anger into a commanding display at the back.
+His ribs would have been more than tickled by Vermaelen's robust early challenge but channeled his anger into a commanding display at the back.

-Built on his excellent midweek performance with another steely display at centre-back.
+Built on his excellent midweek performance with another steely display at center back.
 Made some key interceptions and rarely allowed van Persie to wriggle free into space.

 Looked rusty after such a long spell on the sidelines but was neat in possession and kept a close check on Arsenal's midfield runners.
 Subbed late on.

 Received a gash on his cheekbone after colliding with Sagna around the half-hour mark but it did not dull his appetite for the physical battle in an unfamiliar central midfield role.
 Made some important defensive interceptions.

 His tendency to spend too much time on the ball was a frustrating one for Chelsea, who would have expected him to get more joy against Gibbs.
 Wasted some good positions on the counter-attack.

 Zoomed into some dangerous positions but didn't know quite what to do when he got there.
 Might have won an early penalty had he not delayed his fall by one step.
 Subbed with 15 minutes left.

 Kept the Arsenal back four on their guard with his energy and excellent work ethic but never looked like getting a sniff of a decent chance, never mind the goal he would have needed to start in Barcelona.